 Pay Only For Results

-This is arguably the most popular advantage of advertising on Google AdWords.
-With AdWords, businesses only pay for the clicks on their ads, instead of impressions.
+This is arguably the most popular advantage of advertising on Google Ads.
+With Google Ads, businesses only pay for the clicks on their ads, instead of impressions.
 This is called a pay-per-click (PPC) advertising model.
 This way, businesses save money by only paying when a user has taken action to view their website.

-Google AdWords allows businesses to track the performance of their ads.
+Google Ads allows businesses to track the performance of their ads.
 This means you can track the number of users that view and click your ad.
-Adwords also allows you to track the number of users that take the desired action after viewing your website.
+Google Ads also allows you to track the number of users that take the desired action after viewing your website.

-According to Google’s Economic Impact report, businesses make an average of $2 for every dollar spend on AdWords.
-At a time like this, using Google AdWords as part of your online marketing strategy is bound to bring about positive results.
+According to Google’s Economic Impact report, businesses make an average of $2 for every dollar spend on Google Ads.
+At a time like this, using Google Ads as part of your online marketing strategy is bound to bring about positive results.
 However, that isn’t always true of every industry.
-The best way to discover if AdWords will be profitable for your business it to give it a try.
+The best way to discover if Google Ads will be profitable for your business it to give it a try.

-If you’re confused about how to go about setting up your account and how to use AdWords profitably, this guide is going to help you do just that.
+If you’re confused about how to go about setting up your account and how to use Google Ads profitably, this guide is going to help you do just that.
 Read on.